Ben Sasse: Donald Trump

-Sasse has been a critic of U.S. president Donald Trump.
+Sasse is known as a prominent Republican critic of Donald Trump.

 In early 2016, during both major parties' presidential primary election seasons, Sasse announced that he would not support Trump should Trump become the party's nominee; he was the first sitting senator to make such an announcement.
 Sasse questioned Trump's commitment to the U.S. Constitution, in particular accusing him of attacking the First Amendment; stated that Trump had refused to condemn the Ku Klux Klan; and suggested that Trump "thinks he's running for King".
 He stated that if Trump won the party's nomination, he would vote neither for him nor for Hillary Clinton, but would probably "look for some third candidate—a conservative option, a Constitutionalist".
 Sasse suggested that he might leave the Republican Party, saying, "if the Republican Party becomes the party of David Duke, Donald Trump, I'm out".

 Asked about Sasse's third-party suggestion, Trump replied, "That would be the work of a loser."
 Several Nebraska Republican politicians, among them State Senators Bob Krist and Beau McCoy and U.S. Senator Deb Fischer, took exception to Sasse's statements.
 Krist called them "very immature" and said that Sasse should "quietly and in a statesmanlike manner allow the system to work out and provide the leadership that needs to be provided"; Fischer said that voting for a third-party alternative would produce a Clinton victory.
 Krist later switched his registration to the Democratic Party, running as its candidate in the 2018 Nebraska gubernatorial election.

 In September 2017, Sasse said he thought about leaving the GOP "every morning" and said he thought of himself as "an independent conservative who caucuses with the Republicans".
 Sasse has called Trump a "megalomaniac strongman", has "called the president's tariffs on steel and aluminum imports 'dumb, and "has described Trump's escalating trade war with China [as] 'nuts.

 In March 2018, Sasse criticized Trump for congratulating Vladimir Putin on his election victory, saying, "The president of the United States was wrong to congratulate him, and the White House press secretary was wrong to duck a simple question about whether or not Putin's reelection was free and fair.
 It was not.
 The American people know that, the Russian people know that, and the world knows that.
 The White House refused to speak directly and clearly about this matter; we were weakened as a nation, and a tyrant was strengthened."